nizzaneela/Programming_error_explanation/README.md

 ```
 ~/scripts/FAVITES-COVID-Lite-updated.py --gzip_output --path_ngg_barabasi_albert ngg_barabasi_albert --path_gemf GEMF --path_coatran_constant coatran_constant --path_seqgen seq-gen --cn_n 5000000 --cn_m 8 --tn_s_to_e_seed 0 --tn_e_to_p1 125.862069 --tn_p1_to_p2 999999999 --tn_p2_to_i1 23.804348 --tn_p2_to_a1 134.891304 --tn_i1_to_i2 62.931034 --tn_i1_to_h 0.000000 --tn_i1_to_r 62.931034 --tn_i2_to_h 45.061728 --tn_i2_to_r 0.000000 --tn_a1_to_a2 9999999999 --tn_a2_to_r 125.862069 --tn_h_to_r 12.166667 --tn_s_to_e_by_e 0 --tn_s_to_e_by_p1 0 --tn_s_to_e_by_p2 3.513125 --tn_s_to_e_by_i1 6.387500 --tn_s_to_e_by_i2 6.387500 --tn_s_to_e_by_a1 0 --tn_s_to_e_by_a2 3.513125 --tn_freq_s 0.99999980 --tn_freq_e 0.00000020 --tn_freq_p1 0 --tn_freq_p2 0 --tn_freq_i1 0 --tn_freq_i2 0 --tn_freq_a1 0 --tn_freq_a2 0 --tn_freq_h 0 --tn_freq_r 0 --tn_end_time 0.273973 --tn_num_seeds 1 --pt_eff_pop_size 1 --pm_mut_rate 0.00092 --o
 ```

+That is, the simulations skip the latent phase of the first infection.

 For simulations where the stable coalescence is in the primary case (~20% of simulations), this compresses coalescence events around the stagble coalescence, reducing the likelihood of an early mutation breaking up a basal polytomy.

-For simulations where the stable coalescence is not in the primary case (~20% of simulations), this increases the time, and the variance in the time, of the introduction.
+For simulations where the stable coalescence is not in the primary case (~80% of simulations), this pushes the estimated time of introduction forward, and decreases its variance.

 ### Others

-Among other, minor errors, the `main` function in the script [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) restores basal lineages if their MRCA is sufficiently close to the time of stable coalescence.
+The `main` function in the script [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) restores basal lineages if their MRCA is sufficiently close to the time of stable coalescence.
 ```
 # main function
     ...